Aerocatia/halopc-restored/README.md

 Tags that change ui.map to bypass the Halo PC update check.
 ### `/extra/xbox_order_multipurpose_bitmaps/tags`
 Multipurpose bitmaps in Xbox channel order with shader_model tags that have the `xbox multipurpose channel order` flag enabled.
-Note that these are incompatible with stock Halo resource maps, so take care that there are no accidental depedencies due to tool bugs.
+Note that these are incompatible with stock Halo resource maps, so take care that there are no accidental dependencies due to tool bugs.
 Many custom tags made for Halo Custom Edition expect stock tags in Gearbox order, however more modern custom tags for MCC expect them in Xbox order.
 ### `/extra/xbox_weapon_stats/tags`
 Restore Xbox weapon stats.
 This will break netcode compatibility with stock maps, and should only be used in campaign or custom MP maps.